-- · lower-cost-per-megabyte disks; - · declining average selling price and unit sales of our older filer and caching products, and

-· incremental revenue due to an extra week of business in the first quarter of fiscal 2004 compared to the same quarter in fiscal 2005.
+- lower-cost-per-megabyte disks; - · declining average selling prices and unit sales of our older products and - incremental revenue due to an extra week of business in the first half of fiscal 2004 compared to the first half of fiscal 2005.

-The Spinnaker acquisition did not have a significant impact on our first quarter fiscal 2005 revenue.
+The Spinnaker acquisition did not have a significant impact on our second quarter and the first half of fiscal 2005 revenue.
 We cannot assure you that we will be able to maintain or increase market demand for our products.

-Service Revenues - Service revenues, which include hardware support, professional services, and educational services, increased by 36.7% to \$33.8 million in the first quarter of fiscal 2005, from \$24.7 million in the first quarter of fiscal 2004.
+Service Revenues - Service revenues, which include hardware support, professional services and educational services, increased by 47.5% to \$38.4 million in the second quarter of fiscal 2005, from \$26.0 million in the second quarter of fiscal 2004.
+Service revenues increased by 42.2% to \$72.2 million in the six-month period ended October 29, 2004, from \$50.7 million in the six-month period ended October 31, 2003.

+The increase in absolute dollars was due to the following factors:

+- an increasing number of enterprise customers, which typically purchase more complete and generally longer-term service packages than our non-enterprise customers; - a growing installed base resulting in new customer support contracts in addition to support contract renewals by existing customers; and - growth in professional services revenue.

+While it is an element of our strategy to expand and offer a more comprehensive, global enterprise support and service solution, we cannot assure you that service revenue will grow at the current rate in the remainder of fiscal 2005.

 Service revenues are generally deferred and, in most cases, recognized ratably over the service obligation periods, which are typically one to three years.
-Service revenues represented 9.4% and 9.5% of total revenues for the first quarters of fiscal 2005 and fiscal 2004, respectively.
-The increase in absolute dollars was due to an increasing number of enterprise customers, which typically purchase more complete and generally longer-term service packages than our non-enterprise customers.
-Higher service revenues were also related to a growing installed base resulting in new customer support contracts in addition to support contract renewals by existing customers.
-While it is an element of our strategy to expand and offer a more comprehensive, global enterprise support and service solution, we cannot assure you that service revenue will grow at the current rate in the remainder of fiscal 2005.
+Service revenues represented 10.2% and 9.8% of total revenues for the three and six-month periods ended October 29, 2004, respectively and 9.4% and 9.5% of total revenues for the three and six-month periods ended October 31, 2003, respectively.

-International total revenues - International total revenues (including United States exports) increased by 37.6% for the first quarter of fiscal 2005 as compared to the same period of fiscal 2004.
-International total revenues were \$149.3 million, or 41.6% of total revenues and \$108.5 million, or 41.6% of total revenues for the first quarters of fiscal 2005 and fiscal 2004, respectively.
-The increase in international sales was primarily a result of European and Asia Pacific net revenues growth, driven by larger storage implementations, increased demand for our current product portfolio and higher storage spending in certain geographic regions, as compared to the same period in the prior fiscal year.
+International total revenues - International total revenues (including United States exports) increased by 37.8% and 37.7% for the three and six-month periods ended October 29, 2004 as compared to the same periods of fiscal 2004.
+International total revenues were \$155.6 million, or 41.5% of total revenues and \$304.9 million, or 41.6% of total revenues for the three and six-month periods ended October 29, 2004, respectively.
+International total revenues were \$112.9 million, or 41.0% of total revenues and \$221.4 million, or 41.3% of total revenues for the three and six-month periods ended October 31, 2003, respectively.
+The increase in international sales was primarily a result of European and Asia Pacific net revenues growth, driven by larger storage implementations, increased demand for our solutions portfolio and higher storage spending in certain geographic regions, as compared to the same periods in the prior fiscal year.
 We cannot assure you that we will be able to maintain or increase international revenues in the remainder of fiscal 2005.